 321-323-325 Beacon – each 16 feet 8 inches wide – were built on two 25 foot wide lots.
 The eastern lot was owned by Frederick Pope and the western lot was owned by Augustus Napoleon Loring.
 They had been the successful bidders for the lots at the Commonwealth of Massachusetts auction on December 27, 1870, but did not take title to the property until June 28, 1872, the same day as the completed houses received their final inspection report.
 Frederick Pope then sold 321 Beacon and he and Augustus Loring sold 323 Beacon together.
 Augustus Loring retained 325 Beacon as rental property and then as his home.

 By 1874, 325 Beacon had been leased from Augustus Loring by Rufus Hayden Whitney and his wife, Emily Burton (Stevens) Whitney.
 They previously had lived at the Hotel Vendome.
 He was a wholesale dry goods merchant and later a banker and broker.
 By 1876, they had moved to the Longwood district of Brookline, and by the 1877-1878 winter season, they were living at 329 Beacon.

 By the 1877-1878 winter season, 325 Beacon was the home of Susan Barnes (Cushing) Lincoln, the widow of merchant William Shattuck Lincoln, and her sister, Helen Elizabeth (Cushing) Baylies Tracy, the widow of Nicholas Baylies and of former Boston City Treasurer Frederic Uriah Tracy.
 They previously had lived at 96 Boylston.
 They also maintained a residence, the Cushing homestead, at Rocky Nook in Hingham.

-They continued to live there during the 1879-1880 winter season, but moved soon thereafter to 360 Marlborough.
+They continued to live at 325 Beacon during the 1879-1880 winter season, but moved soon thereafter to 360 Marlborough.

 325 Beacon was not listed in the 1881 Blue Book.